 - Preheat oven to 400°F.Clean the outside of the squash - I use a little vinegar and rinse with water.

-- Pour enough water in your baking dish so you have an 1 to 1½ inches of water on the bottom.
+- Pour enough water in your baking dish so you have about 1 to 1½ inches of water on the bottom.

 - Place the squash halves skin side down into the dish and place a tablespoon of butter inside each one where the seeds were.
-Sprinkle with the cinnamon, nutmeg and turmeric - the measured amount is estimated, I just sprinkle some over each half.
+Sprinkle with the cinnamon, nutmeg and turmeric all over.
+The amount is estimated, sprinkle desired amount over the squash.

 - Cover and bake for 20 minutes.
-Remove foil/cover and bake until the flesh of the squash is fork tender.
-Should be about 10 minutes more but might require more time.
+Remove foil/cover and bake until the flesh of the squash is fork tender (or desired level of tenderness), about 10-20 minutes longer.

 The cooking times are way out.
 I've been waiting 45 minutes so far and it's going to be at least a further 20 - 30 minutes before my squash is edible.